CONRAD PRODUCTIONS

 Mixing - Sculpting Sound

-EQ, short for equalization, is the technique of boosting or cutting selected frequencies of a sound during the mixing process.
-It can be thought of as a more sophisticated version of the treble and bass controls on a hi-fi system.
-Common applications include enhancing the thump of a bass drum or the crack of a snare.
+EQ, short for equalization, is the technique of boosting or cutting chosen frequencies of a sound during mixing.
+Think of it as a sophisticated version of the treble and bass controls on a hi-fi.
+Common uses include things like bringing out the thump of a bass drum or the crack of a snare.

-The dynamic range of an instrument refers to the difference between its loudest and quietest sounds.
-Using compression allows us to reduce this range, helping instruments blend into the mix.
-Compression can also be employed to add power and presence to an individual instrument, vocal, or the complete mix.
+The dynamic range of an instrument is the difference between its loudest and most quiet sound.
+Using compression gives us the ability to reduce this range and help make an instrument blend into a mix.
+It is also used to add power to an instrument, vocal or the complete mix.

 The Use Of Reverb

-Reverb is the reflected sound you hear in any enclosed space, ranging from the short, intimate ambiance of a living room to the long, echoing resonance of a cathedral.
+Reverb is the reflected sound you hear when in any enclosed space.
+It ranges from a short sound, as in a living room, to a long echo you would hear in a cathedral.

 Mastering

-The various music delivery mediums require tracks to adhere to specific loudness standards, referred to as 'Loudness Units'.
-The mastering stage of production ensures the master files comply with these requirements.
+The various music delivery mediums require tracks to have a specific loudness, referred to as 'Loudness Units'.
+The mastering stage of production ensures the various master files comply with these requirements.

-It is also quite common for the mastering engineer to apply additional compression and EQ at this stage if they believe it would enhance the overall sound of the track.
-Additionally, vinyl masters require specific technical adjustments before being cut to disc.
+It is also quite common to add extra compression and EQ at this stage if the mastering engineer thinks it would improve the overall sound of the track.
+Additionally, vinyl masters require specific technical adjustments before they can be cut to disc.

-We can master your track for a wide range of platforms, including YouTube, Apple Music, Spotify, Tidal, and other online outlets, as well as for CD and vinyl formats.
+We can master your track for any online outlets, as well as CD and vinyl.